paperlands/paperlands.github.io/_pages/dojo.md

     second_image_path="/assets/lib/landing/nyc_workshop_16x9.png"
     second_image_alt="Community Design Innovation Workshop"
-    second_image_caption="Community Design Innovation Workshop @ NYC Youth Council Mission" text_top="From learning to build a telegram bot for your business data communications..." text_mid="...to designing a more wheelchair friendly corridor..." text_btm="Expect to push the boundaries of how your learnings can be utilised and applied!"
+    second_image_caption="Community Design Innovation Workshop @ NYC Youth Council Mission" text_top="From learning to build a telegram bot for your business data communications ... " text_mid=" ... to designing a more wheelchair friendly corridor ... " text_btm="Expect to push the boundaries of how your learnings can be utilised and applied!"
 %}